 Our family prefers our enchiladas stacked, but if you are cooking for a lot of people, oven style is the way to go.
 Stacked or oven style, with or without chicken, you’ll find yourself making this recipe again and again.

-1/2 cup crema or sour cream (for sauce and topping)
+- 1/2 cup sour cream or crema; for sauce and topping

 Photography by Jeanine Thurston